 If you’re not a Spanish speaker, there will always be certain language barriers.
 There are some interactions where you just need some Spanish that your vocabulary doesn’t cover.
 This gap in communication can be frustrating but some patience, humor with Google Translate, and big hand gestures can go a long way

 This article looks at the Pros and Cons of Retiring Abroad in more detail.

 The Pensionado Visa (or Retiree Visa) is just one more reason to choose retirement in Panama.
 The visa has simple and clear requirements.
 But, be aware that the application process can be tricky (see bureaucracy and red tape above.)

-You must just show you can support yourself in Panama, and you are eligible for permanent residence.
+One of the main requirements is to show that you can support yourself in Panama and you are eligible for permanent residence.
 There are two ways you can do this.

 - Deposit $170,000 in a Panamanian bank for a five-year fixed term.
 This yields around $750, which meets the immigration standard.
 You’ll need to show the certificate of deposit.

 You can bring dependents with you, but the monthly amount increases by $250 per dependent.
 For the fixed-term deposit (option 2), count on adding $60,000 to the deposited amount for each dependent.
 Your dependents will be included in your Panama Pensionado visa application.One thing to be aware of is that you cannot work in Panama on the Pensionado Visa.
 If you want to work, there are several options.
 The most famous is the Panama Friendly Nations Visa, but there are many other visas, work permits, and residence permit options.

 Now that you’ve established that you can afford to retire in Panama, there are some logistical hurdles to go through.
 The first order of business is to make your move legal.